eastgenomics/eggd_starfusion/README.md

 * Downloads the sample_name.chimeric.out.junction file
 * Loads and runs the STAR-Fusion Docker image using default settings
     * Production versions of this app will need to point to a controlled Docker image in 'references' on DNAnexus to ensure that the same version is run each time
-* Prefixes output file names with the sample name, and moves the files to a directory named in the format 'sample_name_STAR-Fusion'
+* Prefixes output file names with the sample name
-* Uploads the directory of files to DNA Nexus
+* Uploads the output files to DNA Nexus

 ## What does this app output?
-* All the files generated in the STAR-Fusion output folder
+* The app generates:
+    * starfusion_predictions: the predictions file prefixed with the sample name (extracted from the '.chimeric.junction.out' file), and ending '.fusion_predictions.tsv'
+    * starfusion_abridged: the abridged version of the predictions file, prefixed with the sample name (as above), and ending '.fusion_predictions.abridgedtsv'

 ## Notes
 * This app is not ready for production use